 1. Makes you prone to injury

 Just like lite bats, heavyweight bats have their disadvantages too.
+Taller players often choose heavier or longer bats for better reach and leverage, but must be cautious about injury risk due to the increased weight.
 The first of which is, it can tire your wrist quickly and make you prone to injuries, particularly in longer formats like test cricket and even in one-day Cricket.
-That's why, batsman tend to change their bats to a heavy one at the end of innings instead of starting with a heavy bat.
+That’s why, batsman tend to change their bats to a heavy one at the end of innings instead of starting with a heavy bat.

 2. Limits the number of shots

 The second most significant drawback of using a heavy bat is, it limits the number of shots.
+Some players use a long handle bat to improve reach and leverage, even when using a heavier bat.
 For instance, a heavy bat makes it challenging to play strokes like pull and cut because it is difficult to swing a heavy bat, and shots like these need to have a free bat swing.

 List of famous cricketers with their respective bat weights